Friend of Automated Home, MarkB, covers his latest DIY smart home project as he converts his house to use Shelly modules…

 There are many other things you can do in the settings of the device for example change what the Shelly device will do based on a long button press, or have the lamp turn off after a set time interval.
 You can also use the available schedule function or setup a routine.
 You can add the Shelly skill to Alexa for voice control too.

-Look out for Part 2 coming in the next few weeks where I’ll take a look at moving more of my house to the Shelly smart home system.
+Check out Part 2 where I’ll take a look at moving more of my house to the Shelly smart home system.

 |1||Shelly Button 1 x Versatile Wifi Device with Rechargeable Lithium Battery to Create Automations by...||£26.49||Buy on Amazon|

 |2||Shelly 1 Wi-Fi Switch Actuator 16 A (Double Pack)||647 Reviews||£28.70||Buy on Amazon|

 |3||Shelly 2.5 WiFi Switch with Measuring Function [Set of 2]||44 Reviews||£53.96||Buy on Amazon|

 |4||Shelly EM WiFi Energy Meter and Contactor Control EM WiFi Energy Meter and Contactor Control, AC, 2...||78 Reviews||£68.00||Buy on Amazon|